Workflow & Examples¶

 This example shows you how setup a transform driver.
 First make sure you are in the Front Ortho view.
 Numpad5, Numpad1.

-Press N to open the properties region, scroll down to Drivers panel.
+- Press N to open the Sidebar region, scroll down to Drivers panel.

 When finished, ”Cube.001” should rotate on the Y axis when moving ”Cube” left to right.